lubiah/kudadamold/src/routes/blog/_blog/redesigning-website/index.md

 title: Re-designing my website
 description: A blog post which shows how I re-designed my website from scratch up
 category: Personal
+excerpt: I re-designed my website with PHP and MySql, where I stored the blog contents in a Mysql database.
 keywords:
   - re-design
   - website redesign